By Andrew Mackinnon

 including Japan, the Republic of Korea, Taiwan, the Philippines, India, Sri Lanka, Nepal, Bangladesh, Bhutan, Thailand, Cambodia, Malaysia, Singapore, Indonesia, Timor-Leste, Papua New Guinea and other Pacific Island countries,

-on for-profit bases, at prices that exceed the costs incurred by the Australian federal government to mine the thermal coal and process the resources, in order to obtain the currencies of these non-white countries (held in the banks in these non-white countries on behalf of the Australian federal government),
+at prices that exceed the costs incurred by the Australian federal government to mine the thermal coal and process, refine or produce the resources, in order to obtain the currencies of these non-white countries (held in the banks of these non-white countries on behalf of the Australian federal government),

-~ purchase goods or services from these other countries, such as motor vehicles for Australian federal government motor vehicle fleets and military equipment for the defence of Australia
+purchase goods or services from these other countries, such as motor vehicles for Australian federal government motor vehicle fleets and military equipment for the defence of Australia, or

-~ purchase goods from any one of these other countries on behalf of any given Australian citizen, Australian business or Australian not-for-profit entity, who or which seeks to purchase the goods but needs the currency of the other country before they can purchase the goods, so that the Australian citizen, Australian business or Australian not-for-profit entity can pay the Australian federal government the required price of the goods in Australian dollars on a currency-exchange basis via a publicly owned Australia Bank (containing the bank accounts of every Australian federal government entity, every Australian local government entity, every Australian citizen, every Australian business and every Australian not-for-profit entity), so that the Australian federal government can authorise the appropriate currency under its ownership in the appropriate amount in the appropriate bank in the appropriate other country to be utilised to pay for the goods on behalf of the Australian citizen, Australian business or Australian not-for-profit entity, so that the goods will be dispatched to the Australian citizen, Australian business or Australian not-for-profit entity by the seller of the goods in the other country
+purchase goods from any one of these other countries on behalf of any given Australian citizen, Australian business, Australian not-for-profit entity, Australian federal government entity or Australian local government entity, who or which seeks to purchase the goods but needs the currency of the other country before they can purchase the goods, so that the Australian citizen, Australian business, Australian not-for-profit entity, Australian federal government entity or Australian local government entity can pay the Australian federal government the required price of the goods in Australian dollars on a currency-exchange basis via a publicly owned Australian Bank (containing the bank accounts of every Australian citizen, every Australian business, every Australian not-for-profit entity, every Australian federal government entity and every Australian local government entity), so that the Australian federal government can authorise the appropriate currency under its ownership in the appropriate amount in the appropriate bank of the appropriate other country to be utilised to pay for the goods on behalf of the Australian citizen, Australian business, Australian not-for-profit entity, Australian federal government entity or Australian local government entity, so that the goods will be dispatched to the Australian citizen, Australian business, Australian not-for-profit entity, Australian federal government entity or Australian local government entity by the seller of the goods in the other country.

 Until such time as the Australian federal government can implement this policy in full, the Australian federal government should charge mining businesses and extraction businesses operating in Australia a royalty amounting to 50% of their operating profits on the resources in Australia they mine (i.e. thermal coal, metallurgical coal, iron ore, bauxite, copper sulphide, et cetera) and extract (i.e. natural gas and oil), as well as sell to buyers in Australia or other countries around the world as exports from Australia (subject to export control by the Australian federal government), including